njoanc/Triangle/README.md

 ## Description

-My name is Jeanne d'Arc NYIRAMWIZA, I am a student in Moringa School.
 This is the simple example of javascrip Triangle

 ## BDD